Jean van Heijenoort: Early life

-Political views
+Communist activism

-In 1932, van Heijenoort was recruited by Yvan Craipeau to join the Trotskyist movement.
+In 1932, Van Heijenoort was recruited by Yvan Craipeau to join the Trotskyist movement.
 He joined the Communist League in the same year.
-After Trotsky was exiled, he hired van Heijenoort as a secretary and bodyguard, primarily because of his fluency in French, Russian, German, and English.
+After Trotsky was exiled, he hired Van Heijenoort as a secretary and bodyguard, primarily because of his fluency in French, Russian, German, and English.
 Van Heijenoort spent seven years in Trotsky's household, during which he served as a translator, helped Trotsky write several books and carried on an extensive intellectual and political correspondence in several languages.

-In 1939, van Heijenoort moved to New York City to be with his second wife, Beatrice "Bunny" Guyer.
+In 1939, Van Heijenoort moved to New York City to be with his second wife, Beatrice "Bunny" Guyer.
 He was not involved in the circumstances leading to Trotsky's murder in 1940.
 In New York, he worked for the Socialist Workers Party (US) (SWP) and wrote a number of articles for the American Trotskyist press and other radical outlets.
 He was elected to the secretariat of the Fourth International in 1940 but resigned when Felix Morrow and Albert Goldman, with whom he had sided, were expelled from the SWP.
 (Goldman subsequently joined the US Workers Party while Morrow did not join any other party or grouping.)
-In 1947, van Heijenoort too was expelled from the SWP.
+In 1947, Van Heijenoort too was expelled from the SWP.
 In 1948, he published an article, entitled "A Century's Balance Sheet", in which he criticized that part of Marxism which saw the "proletariat" as the revolutionary class.
 He continued to hold other parts of Marxism as true.

 Van Heijenoort was spared the ordeal of McCarthyism as everything he published in Trotskyist publications appeared under one of over a dozen pen names he used.
 According to Feferman (1993), Van Heijenoort the logician was quite reserved about his Trotskyist youth, and did not discuss politics.
 Nevertheless, he contributed to the Trotskyist movement until the last decade of his life, when he wrote his monograph With Trotsky in Exile (1978), and an edition of Trotsky's correspondence (1980).
 He advised and collaborated with the archivists at the Houghton Library in Harvard University, which holds many of Trotsky's papers from his years in exile.